axieinfinity/ronin-documentation/docs/validators/setup/testnet/archive.md

 ---
-description: Install a mainnet archive node using Docker.
+description: Install a testnet archive node using Docker.
-slug: /node-operators/mainnet/archive
+slug: /validators/setup/testnet/archive
 tags:
-  - docker-mainnet
+  - docker-testnet
 ---

 # Run an archive node

-This guide demonstrates how to run an archive node on the mainnet using Docker.
+This guide demonstrates how to run an archive node on the Saigon testnet using Docker.

 ## Prerequisites